cclivick/liri-node-app/README.md

 ## movie-this

 Users can look up information on movies of their choice.
-Typing "node liri movie-this [movie title]" into the command line will provide users with the following info on that movie
+Typing "node liri movie-this [movie title]" into the command line will provide users with the following info on that movie:
   - Title of the movie.
   - Year the movie came out.
   - IMDB Rating of the movie.